pmdevita/switcharoohelper/Readme.md

     * has the `?context=x` end

 In testing, I found it is common for people to link to the wrong comment (i.e. the parent comment to the actual link).
-In the future, adding a search for the correct comment would be useful.
+In the future, adding a search algorithm for the correct comment would be useful.

 I have yet to find a duplicate link to test how such a thing would happen.
 I did